Subscribe

 Talent Shortage in the Blockchain and Crypto Industry

-The growth in demand in this sector has also shifted job roles needed.
-The share of management posts in crypto and blockchain has increased yearly to 29.87%.
-In regards to human resource accounts, there has been a 200% increase yearly.
-Contrastingly, software development jobs fell to 29.7% from 34.8% the previous year of all blockchain and crypto posts.
+The demand in this sector has also led to shifts in the types of job roles needed.
+The share of management positions in crypto and blockchain has risen to 29.87% year-on-year.
+Similarly, human resource roles have seen a 200% annual increase.
+Conversely, software development jobs have declined, making up 29.7% of all blockchain and crypto roles, down from 34.8% the previous year, according to Crypto Parrot.

 September 5, 2022